-In 1985, three World War II veterans who each earned the Combat Infantry Badge for their service, conceived the idea of an organization to honor and connect other members of their elite group.
+In 1985, three World War II veterans who each earned the Combat Infantryman Badge for their service, conceived the idea of an organization to honor and connect other members of their elite group.
 Robert W. Wisecup, Paul N. Baker, and Richard A. Soesbee worked together to found the Combat Infantrymen’s Association, connecting all the Army veterans who received this honorable distinction.

 Their persistence, drive, and fortitude paved the way to what is our present organization.
 Notably, the men used personal finances to fund most of the early expenses of founding the group.